cbartram/kraken-api/README.md

 ## Testing with Stripe

 Stripe checkout is used to direct users to the stripe checkout page.
-Afterwards, a series of webhooks will be fired to let the Kraken API know if the purchase was successful or not.
+Afterward, a series of webhooks will be fired to let the Kraken API know if the purchase was successful or not.
 These webhooks are enqueued into a rabbitmq queue and processed sequentially to update our database with additional tokens.

 To test this process locally run Note: only local events sent via stripe cli will work with this: